choochootrain/99-haskell-problems/README.md

 22. Create a list containing all integers within a given range.
 23. Extract a given number of randomly selected elements from a list.
 24. Lotto: Draw N different random numbers from the set 1..M.
+25. Generate a random permutation of the elements of a list.